clicon/clixon-docs/restconf.rst

 ====
 This section describes the RESTCONF FCGI mode using NGINX.

-You need to configure three things:
+You need to configure the following:

+  1. Configure clixon with ``--with-restconf=fcgi``
-  1. Restconf config in the Clixon config file
+  2. Restconf config in the Clixon config file
-  2. Reverse proxy configuration
+  3. Reverse proxy configuration
-  3. Start the restconf daemon (see `starting`_)
+  4. Start the restconf daemon (see `starting`_)

 Restconf config
 ---------------